Extremelyd1/minecraft-bingo/README.md

 - `/bingo` Check the items on the card
 - `/card` Receive a new bingo card (if somehow lost)
 - `/reroll` Reroll the items on the bingo card
+- `/coords [message]` Sends your current coordinates to your team (optionally with a message)
+- `/all [message]` Allows players to talk to all players in the game, bypassing the team chat

 ## World generation
 The plugin offers the ability to pre-generate worlds to reduce chunk generation lag during gameplay.